cdleveille/fullstack-bun/README.md

 bun dev
 ```

 4. By default, the client will be served on [localhost:3000](http://localhost:3000) in development mode.
-This can be overridden in a .env file.
+This can be overridden in a .env file (see [.env.example](https://github.com/cdleveille/fullstack-bun/blob/main/.env.example) for all environment variable options).

 ## Stack